-The game is for a random number of turns (6-8 turns decided during the game).
+The game is for a random number of turns (5-8 turns decided during the game).

-Victory Points are awarded not only for breaking the opponent but for holding the objectives at the end of the game - no matter whether the army was broken or not.
-An objective is held if a non-confused unit is within 5cm of the objective while there is no enemy unit within 5cm of the same objective.
+Victory Points are awarded not only for breaking the opponent but for holding the objectives during the game.
+Victory Points for holding an objective are scored if a non-confused unit is within 5cm of the objective while there is no enemy unit within 5cm of the same objective at the end of player's turn from 3rd turn on.
 Flyers cannot hold objectives however, they can contest them.
+Number of awarded points depends on where the objective lies.